growth-mate/docs/src/Studio/Campayment.md

 ## Payment:
-Welcome to the payment section!
+Welcome to the campaign payment section!

 After successfully creating a campaign, you will see this view.